MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 _Note: Docs and tests are very important components of every microapplication, but we decided to leave them out of scope for this article._

-Let’s dive into the details of every tier next…
+Let's dive into the details of every tier next…

 #### Building Frontend